Article 5 – Conditions of Employment

 - No official or employee shall grant any improper favor, service, or thing of value in the discharge of duties.

 - Gratuities shall be refused by all County officials and employees.

 Section 503 Political Activity Restricted

-- Engage in any political or partisan activity;
+- Engage in any political or partisan while on duty activity; or

 - Use official authority or influence for the purpose of interfering with or affecting the result of an election or a nomination for office;

 - Be required as a duty of employment or as a condition of employment, promotion, or tenure of office to contribute funds for political or partisan purposes;